JackChilds/jsmysqldb/README.md

 **Using WHERE IN**

-Example where the script will read the 'customers' table (limit:50,offset:0) then output all rows where 'CustomerId' is 2,3,4,5 or 6:
+Example where the script will read the 'customers' table (limit:50,offset:0) then output all rows where 'CustomerId' in 2,3,4,5 or 6:
 ```js
 const config = {
   "table" : "customers",